by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 I love this veggie in ratatouille, which is a dish comprising onions, squash, zucchini, black olives, Italian herbs, tomatoes...

-You can use it either fresh or dehydrated, and I'll show you how easy it is.
-Click on the "ratatouille" link above!
+You can use it either fresh or dehydrated, and I'll show you how easy it is to add to ratatouille.
+Check out my "ratatouille" here!

 if you're into gardening ...